SanabriaRusso/uptime-service-backend/README.md

    - `CONFIG_NETWORK_NAME` - Set this to your network name.

 2. **Whitelist Configuration**:
+   - `GOOGLE_APPLICATION_CREDENTIALS` - set path to `minasheets.json` file including credentials to connect to Google Sheets.
    - `CONFIG_GSHEET_ID` - Set this to your Google Sheet ID with the keys to whitelist.
    - `DELEGATION_WHITELIST_LIST` - Set this to your delegation whitelist sheet title where the whitelist keys are.
    - `DELEGATION_WHITELIST_COLUMN` - Set this to your delegation whitelist sheet column where the whitelist keys are.
    -  Or disable whitelisting alltogether by setting `DELEGATION_WHITELIST_DISABLED=1`.
-The previous three env variables are then ignored.
+The previous four env variables are then ignored.

 3. **AWS S3 Configuration**:
    - `AWS_ACCOUNT_ID` - Your AWS Account ID.